-If you are currently starting out in private equity market, you may look for other options after 2-3 years of work.
+If you are currently starting out in the private equity market, you may look for other options after 2-3 years of work.
 You can switch to real estate, investment banking, or corporate finance profile.
-In general finance profile, you may find more stability than the private equity market.
+In general finance profiles, you may find more stability than the private equity market.

 In the final analysis

-Private equity market in Dubai is not stable yet, but there is optimism that this emerging market will grow and become one of most attractive destinations for investors worldwide.
+The Private equity market in Dubai is not stable yet, but there is optimism that this emerging market will grow and become one of the most attractive destinations for investors worldwide.